 Registration materials are mailed during the summer by the School of Graduate Studies to all new and returning students.
-Students register by paying their fees.
-Students then take proof of payment to the Centre's Graduate Office where they receive their enrollment package.
-The Graduate Director must sign each student's enrollment form, thereby indicating approval of the student's program.
+Students register by paying their fees or by completing a "Request to Register without Payment" form.

 New Ph.D. students: New Ph.D. students must meet with the Graduate Director and their Advisory Committees during the late August/September enrollment period to prepare their doctoral programs and to complete their enrollment form.